antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 | WWW::Ollama    | `ollama-client`        |

-### Related alternative
+### Related alternatives

-The package ["LLM::DWIM"](https://raku.land/zef:bduggan/LLM::DWIM), [BDp1], is very similar in spirit to "Chatnik".
-"LLM::DWIM" does not use prompt expansion, uses only one chat object, and, although it saves chat history, it does not create chat objects with that history.
-Both packages are based on the LLM packages "LLM::Functions", [AAp1], and "LLM::Prompts", [AAp2].
+The package ["LLM::DWIM"](https://raku.land/zef:bduggan/LLM::DWIM), [BDp1], is similar in spirit to "Chatnik" and it is also based on the LLM packages "LLM::Functions", [AAp1], and "LLM::Prompts", [AAp2].

+There are significant differences are that "LLM::DWIM":
+1. Has its own loop for the user-LLM chat
+2. Does not use prompt expansion
+3. Uses only one chat object
+4. Although chat history is saved, no new chat objects are created with it

+The Raku package ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook) use the same evaluation mechanisms as "Chatnik", but its interactive environment is a Jupyter notebook.
+(Instead of an OS shell.)
+The Python package ["JupyterChatbook"](https://pypi.org/project/JupyterChatbook/) and the Wolfram Language paclet ["Chatbook"](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chatbook/) are also notebook alternatives to "Chatnik".

 ### Summarizing graph